rust-lang/book/src/experiment-intro.md

 {{#quiz ../quizzes/example-quiz.toml}}

 If you get a question incorrect, you can choose to either retry the quiz, or see the correct answers.
 We encourage you to retry the quiz until you get 100% &mdash; feel free to review the content before retrying the quiz.
+Note that once you see the correct answers, you cannot retry the quiz.

 If you spot an issue in a question, you can submit a bug report by clicking the 🐞 icon.